Skip to Main Content

 • Participants can only submit one submission individually or as a group.

-• Participants must submit their projects on the Metaverse platform such as Spatial platform.
+• Participants can submit their projects on the Metaverse platform such as Spatial platform or Game Engine, such as Unity or Unreal.

 • The 3D models or application used in the project must be created on their own or downloaded from open or royalty-free sources.